peterjaap/ReneFrogger/README.md

 ![screen shot 2014-02-22 at 18 15 39 pm](https://f.cloud.github.com/assets/431360/2238262/2c032bc6-9be5-11e3-8505-65f3f90ffb9f.png)
 What do you need
 ----------------
 An Arduino (I used an Uno but a Duemilanove should work too) and a 16x2 LCD with a key pad.
 I used the excellent [DFRobot LCD Keypad Shield][1] which you can get from [DealExtreme here][2] for about 7 dollars.
+You will also need to add the [SimpleTimer][3] plugin to your Arduino dir.

 Click the shield on the Arduino, upload the sketch and you're good to go!
 How to play